bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We don\'t really need to specify the dot and js here.
+We don&apos;t really need to specify the dot and js here.
 It is good practice to actually see what this database file does.

-Let\'s go ahead and open up the database dot js file.
+Let&apos;s go ahead and open up the database dot js file.
 Again, here, at the very beginning we have two requirements: the second one is just a dependency again, as we have seen it before.
 It is defined in the package dot JSON and the first one is again a file and we see this again from the dot slash here and it is the config file,